Failure to pay alimony in Georgia may lead to further legal actions in Georgia. This is because Georgia enforces alimony.

 Further, if the court issues a judgment for the alimony arrears, you could go after the other spouse’s property or wages.
 This could be done through garnishment.
 Generally, garnishment is applicable to only arrears and not future payments.

-Can you go to jail for not paying alimony in GA?
+Can you go to jail for failing to pay alimony in GA?

-Yes, you could go to jail for not paying alimony in GA.
+You could go to jail for failing to pay alimony in GA.
 If, after a hearing on the motion for contempt, the court finds that the paying spouse willfully failed to pay alimony in Georgia, the paying spouse would be held in contempt.
 Then, the court might order the paying spouse to be jailed until the paying spouse pays the alimony arrears.

 The burden is on the former spouse who fails and refuses to pay alimony to show that he has in good faith exhausted all of the resources available to him and has made a diligent and bona fide effort to abide by the divorce decree awarding alimony.

 For example, where the ex-husband showed that he was unable to earn income due to his health conditions and tried to sell his property to pay the alimony without success, the Supreme Court of Georgia reversed the trial court’s order finding the ex-husband in contempt for failure to pay alimony in Georgia.
 Brady v.
 Brady, 228 Ga.
 793 (1972).

 Can you quit your job to avoid paying alimony?